-You need to have, or will have, a Masters degree by the time the studentship starts.
+You need to have, or will have, a Masters degree or equivalent relevant experience by the time the studentship starts.

 EU citizens who do not meet these residency requirements can apply, but are only eligible for an award that pays tuition fees only and not money to cover living expenses.
 For queries about eligibility for funding under the AHRC CDP programme, prospective students should consult the RCUK’s Terms and Conditions of Research Council Training Grants in the first instance, or contact the admissions office of the HEI to which they will be applying to undertake the PhD.